Tax Questions & Tips

 • Records of any expenses and income

-• Information about your rental assets, including details like their cost and the date when they started being in service
+• Information about your rental assets, including cost and the date when they started being in service

-• A record of any estimated tax payments you have already made (1040-ES)
+• Record of estimated tax payments you have already made (1040-ES)

-Furthermore, if you have income from any of the below sources, you will need to gather associated receipts, statements, and certificates:
+If you have income from any of the sources below, you’ll need to gather associated receipts, statements, and certificates:

 • Gambling